physke/ESPHome-CrowAlarm-RS232/README.md

 # ESPHome-CrowAlarm-RS232
-ESP8266 (ESPHome) integration for Crow/Elite Alarm with RS232-BD to Home Assistant
+ESPHome (ESP8266/ESP32) integration for Crow/Elite Alarm with RS232-BD to Home Assistant